JasonOna/programmer-pro-skills-bootcamp/docs/architecture/decisions/0003-use-elastic-beanstalk-to-manage-infrastructure.md

 ## Context

-["Minimum Viable Architecture"](https://youtu.be/9Q7GANXn02k?si=8ReyfcefGrEzjbod) by Randy Shoup, advises for Platform-as-a-service.
+* ["Minimum Viable Architecture"](https://youtu.be/9Q7GANXn02k?si=8ReyfcefGrEzjbod) by Randy Shoup, advises for Platform-as-a-service.
+* AWS a common platform and Elastic Beanstalk is their Platform as a Service (PAAS)

 ## Decision

-Use Elastic Beanstalk to deploy application
+* I will use AWS (specifically [Elastic Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/GettingStarted.html?pg=cloudessentials)) as our cloud provider

 ## Consequences

-* We will use AWS as our cloud provider
-* We will be able to find developers proficient in AWS since it's a common platform
+* I will build experience in back end technology
-* Pipelines will be easier to manage since we are leveraging off of a PAAS type solution
+* Pipelines will be easier to manage since I am leveraging off of a PAAS type solution
-* If we decide to handle infrastructure in the future, there is a possibility to replace Elastic Beanstalk
+* If I decide to handle infrastructure in the future, there is a possibility to replace Elastic Beanstalk